mihugo/PowerMeter/README.md

 # PowerMeter
+This fork has been updated from the original code to include: support for V3 of PZEM modules
+  Added LCD display
+  Added relay control to both override and disble Added 2 push buttons for local control to cylce through various display screens and enable and disable relays

 This repository holds a PZEM-004T and ESP8266 based power/energy meter.
 More information at: https://primalcortex.wordpress.com/2019/07/06/measuring-home-energy-consumption-with-the-pzem004t-and-esp8266/

 The repository structure is as follows: